 Under the federal Individuals With Disabilities Education Act, an IEP meeting must occur within 30 days of determining eligibility for special education.
 In this guide, we’ll help you prepare for your IEP meeting so you can act as an advocate for your child’s education.

-Who Comes to the IEP Meeting?
+Who Comes to an IEP Meeting?

 You and your child are critical members of the IEP team, along with your child’s classroom teacher and special education teacher.
 A representative of the school district also attends the meeting.
 Depending on your child’s needs, other professionals may participate in the IEP meeting, including their speech therapist, psychologist, occupational therapist, vision specialist, hearing specialist, special needs educator, physical therapist, or other specialty health and education providers.